modolabs/Kurogo-Mobile-Web/doc/Guide/FacebookAuthentication.rst

 to the Facebook login page.
 Then they must authenticate and then authorize access to the application.
 Your application has no access to the user's login or password.

-In order to successfully authenticate users using Faecbook, you must first register your application.
+In order to successfully authenticate users using Facebook, you must first register your application.

 * Go to http://www.facebook.com/developers/createapp.php
 * Enter an App Name